brunoreis/palestraGraphQL/PHPGraphQLArticle.md

     }
 ```

-As a good just created test, it will fail!
-It will say that it could not query the  about field on the response.
+Now, let's follow in a TDD way, running the test and answering to it's requests.

 ### Making test pass - Improving the schema and the resolver

-So let's add it to the THREAD query:
+Run this test and it will fail saying that it could not query the 'about' field on the response returned by the THREAD query.
+So let's add it there.

 ```php
     # Tests\AppBundle\GraphQL\TestHelper.php